David Joyce (politician): Impeachments of Donald Trump

 Joyce voted "no" on the first impeachment of Donald Trump on charges of abuse of power and obstruction of Congress on December 18, 2019.
 On January 13, 2021, he voted against Trump's second impeachment for incitement of insurrection.

 January 6 commission

 On May 19, 2021, Joyce was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

 Censure of Paul Gosar

-In November 2021, Joyce refused to vote to censure Paul Gosar, a House member who approvingly shared an animated video himself killing a fellow member and assaulting the president.
+In November 2021, Joyce refused to vote to censure Paul Gosar, a House member who approvingly shared an anime video of himself killing a fellow member and assaulting the president.
 Joyce voted "Present."

-LGBT rights
+LGBTQ rights

 On July 19, 2022, Joyce and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.

 Suspending the US Constitution

 In a nationally broadcast December 2022 interview, Joyce said that, regardless of Donald Trump's calls to suspend the Constitution of the United States, he would support him for president were Trump to win the Republican nomination in 2024.